✓ Lagt i kurven → Se kurv

 • Remove loose debris: Leaves, branches and organic material (especially at the edges)

-🍂 Extra tip for Konglungen:
+🍂 Extra tips for Konglungen:

 • Arrange a short work party in October for the final roll and clean-up — make it social!